vernjan/owasp-juice-shop/level3.md

 _Submit 10 or more customer feedbacks within 10 seconds._

 CAPTCHA is broken.
 The computation result is bound to `captchaId`.
-We can simply bypass it by sending the same id and the same result over and over again.
+We can simply bypass it by sending the same id, and the same result over and over again.

 Bash script to send the request 10 times:
 ```